Skip Navigation

 Course Description

 Playing Like a Girl: Gender in Sport explores questions around gender and the involvement of all women in sport, physical activity, and exercise in the United States.
 Drawing from various texts, podcasts, videos, current events, and our especially our own experiences, we interrogate the histories of women in sport and physical education and use critical feminist theories to decipher the ways sport creates, supports, and resists dominant ideologies of inequality.
-This course will focus on the creation and legacy of women's sports, patterns of inclusion and exclusion in sport with particular attention to women of color and gender nonconforming athletes, and the social construction of gender, race, and sexuality in sport.
-This course is experiential and students may be asked to participate in some light activity which will be accessible and available for every body.
+This course will focus on the creation and legacy of women's sports, patterns of inclusion and exclusion in sport with particular attention to women of color and gender-nonconforming athletes, and the social construction of gender, race, and sexuality in sport.
+This course is experiential and students may be asked to participate in some light activity that will be accessible and available for every body.

 Instructor